Normal Endometrial Thickness in Periods & Pregnancy

 A 1.5 cm (15 mm) endometrial thickness is also considered normal during the secretory phase of the menstrual cycle.
 It’s slightly on the higher end of the normal range, but still within acceptable limits for a healthy endometrium.
 Again, it’s crucial to consider the individual’s context when evaluating endometrial thickness.

-In summary, endometrial thickness is a vital aspect of a woman’s reproductive health, with the normal range varying throughout the menstrual cycle.
-A 14 mm or 1.5 cm endometrial thickness falls within the normal range for the secretory phase, indicating a well-prepared endometrium for potential implantation.
+In summary, endometrial is a vital aspect of a woman’s reproductive health, with the normal range varying throughout the menstrual cycle.
+A 14 mm or 1.5 cm endometrial falls within the normal range for the secretory phase, indicating a well-prepared endometrium for potential implantation.
 However, it’s important to remember that individual factors like age, medical history, and fertility goals should be considered when assessing endometrial thickness.
 Always consult a healthcare professional for personalized advice and guidance.

 Abnormal Endometrial Thickness Treatment: